hmcts/common-performance/README.md

 val caseIdFeeder = ElasticSearchCaseFeeder.feeder(esIndex, esQueryFilePath, feederType, iterations)
 ```
 When calling `ElasticSearchFeeder.feeder()`, replace:
-- esIndex value with the ElasticSearch index to perform the search against (listed in the ElasticSearchFeederConfig file)
+- **esIndex** with the ElasticSearch index to perform the search against (listed in the ElasticSearchFeederConfig file)
   - example: `esIndex.ET-EnglandWales`
-- esQueryFilePath with a location of your JSON file containing the ElasticSearch query string
+- **esQueryFilePath** with a location of your JSON file containing the ElasticSearch query string
   - example: `getClass.getClassLoader.getResource("elasticSearchQuery.json").getPath,`
   - note: the JSON file should reside within the `resources` folder (or a subfolder)
-- FeederType with the FeederType you require (QUEUE, CIRCULAR, SHUFFLE, RANDOM)
+- **FeederType** with the FeederType you require (QUEUE, CIRCULAR, SHUFFLE, RANDOM)
   - example: `FeederType.QUEUE`

 Example: